Classy AI for Faculty

 Classy AI refuses to do the work for the student.
 This refusal is the design center of the product.

-- Prerequisite-first diagnosis.
+• Prerequisite-first diagnosis.
 Before instruction begins, Classy probes prerequisite understanding through dialogue.
-A student asking about Lagrangian mechanics without a working grasp of partial derivatives gets the partial derivatives first.
+A student reaching for an advanced idea without the grounding it depends on gets that grounding first.

 03 · Bounded learning